vincepr/goAuthProxy/README.md

 [Service]
 Type=simple
+Environment=GRP_SECRET='my-32-character-ultra-secure-and-ultra-long-secret'
-ExecStart=/usr/bin/goAuthProxy --url 127.0.0.1:3001
+ExecStart=/usr/bin/goAuthProxy --pwhash '$$2a$$10$$phK/STbCWKZkpIIFyMMo8OQT56MEObJiGqRqqpR7noItLjogsLNsu'
 Restart=always
 User=vinceprNotRoot

 [Install]
 WantedBy=multi-user.target
 ```
+**Important note:**   since this is essentially bash $ signs will have to be replaced by $$ for our pwhash to work in here. we could also use any of the 3 '`" by escaping it with \' if needed
-- `sudo systemctl enable code-server` to enable our service
+- `sudo systemctl enable goAuthProxy` to enable our service
-- `sudo systemctl start code-server` to start it
+- `sudo systemctl start goAuthProxy` to start it
 - `sudo systemctl daemon-reload` reload all systemd config, to make it active before a restart

+sudo systemctl enable goAuthProxy && sudo systemctl start goAuthProxy && sudo systemctl daemon-reload
 ### List of all flags available:
 ```
 -files